 According to a federal indictment, Laster was paid $100K for sharing that information with another defendant, Marves Fairley.
 The tip was then allegedly shared with others, resulting in the group wagering $259K on those “under” prop bets, which hit after Rozier left the game in the first quarter with a foot injury.
 Prosecutors allege that winnings were later delivered to and counted at Rozier’s home.

-Veteran NBA sharpshooter Malik Beasley has also been investigated by the U.S. District Attorney’s office and the NBA for possible illegal betting activity, and Torre hears from sources that both of those investigations are still ongoing.
+Veteran NBA sharpshooter Malik Beasley has also been investigated by the U.S. Attorney’s Office for the Eastern District of New York and the NBA for possible illegal betting activity, and Torre hears from sources that both of those investigations are still ongoing.

 According to Torre, the NBA previously looked at Beasley for bets he made on other sports.
 While he was cleared in that case, the league hasn’t yet closed its latest probe, despite so far finding “no hard evidence of Beasley altering his performance or communicating with gamblers to tip his performances,” per a league office source.